-Eric Sturdza Investments is mindful of the global issues facing humanity and our obligation to take steps whenever possible to support initiatives that seek to address these.
+Eric Sturdza Investments is mindful of the global issues that humanity faces and our obligation to take steps whenever possible to support initiatives that seek to address these.
 Eric Sturdza Investments believes that high standards of corporate responsibility will generally make good business sense and have the potential to protect and enhance investment returns.